Sahin-Halil/Group-WeatherApp/README.md

 ## 💡 Features

-- 🌦 **Weather Forecast**: Fetches current weather and 5-hour forecast using OpenWeather API
+- 🌦 **Weather Forecast**: Fetches current weather and 5-hour forecast using the OpenWeather API
-- 🏞 **Activity Recommendations**: Suggests nearby places of interest using the Google Places API
+- 🏞 **Activity Recommendations**: Suggests nearby places of interest using the Google Places API, and Geolocation API to provide results based on the user's desired location
-- 📍 **Geolocation Support**: Detects your location to provide tailored weather and activity info
+- 📍 **GPS Support**: Automatically detects user location for tailored updates
-- 🔎 **City Search**: Users can enter a city name manually to retrieve data
+- 🔎 **City Search**: Users can enter a city name manually to retrieve weather and location-based activity data
+- 🗺️ **Interactive Map**: Displays a live map using Leaflet with a marker for the user's current or searched location
-- ⚙️ **Backend Server**: Node.js + Express handles activity API requests securely
+- ⚙️ **Backend Server**: Node.js + Express backend handles activity API requests securely
-- 📱 **Responsive Design**: Mobile-friendly layout using React and custom CSS
+- 📱 **Responsive Design**: Mobile-friendly layout using React and custom CSS that adapts to all screen sizes
-- 🧭 **Navigation Bar**: Seamless navigation through the app
+- 🧭 **Navigation Bar**: Seamless navigation between Weather, Activities, and Settings pages with persistent bottom nav for mobile users
+- 🌡️ **Unit Toggle**: Switch between Celsius and Fahrenheit temperature units
+- 🌬️ **Metric Customisation**: Toggle display of key weather metrics like wind speed, precipitation, UV index, and air quality
+- 🗣️ **Multilingual Support**: App supports English, Spanish, and French, with translations applied across the UI

 ---